July 1 – July 31

 A few of the most-favorited Disability Pride Month ideas ERG leaders are running this year.
 Open ERGs.io to browse the full library — filtered, saveable, and bookable with vendors.

-ANZ Celebrate Disability Pride Month to Recognize Visible and Invisible Challenges
+ANZ Disability ERG Abilities Network Celebrates Disability Pride Month Recognizing Visible and Invisible Challenges

-ANZ Celebrate Disability Pride Month to Recognize Visible and Invisible Challenges
+ANZ Disability ERG Abilities Network Celebrates Disability Pride Month Recognizing Visible and Invisible Challenges

 Plan Year-Round